VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/progintro6.md

 }
 ```

 The code would work as expected...ish.
 That "a" inside the `set_a` function?
 Yeah, that a is still it's own a.
-It's actually making it's own `a` and setting the value.
+It's actually making it's own `a`, returning the value of a, and the a = set_a(); is just applying that value to the a in main.
+They're both called a here, but they don't have to be and the effect would be the same.

 Now, there's a cheat here.
 We can use **global variables**.
 If we take the above code and move the `int a = 0;` out of `main`, we can make it global to all functions in the file: